-MasterCraft boats are equipped with ski pylons as standard equipment, and may also offer other optional pylons and towers intended to be used to attach rope for skiing and wakeboarding.
-Note that tow ropes should never be attached to anything but the approved pylon or tower.
+MasterCraft boats are equipped with watersports towing points as standard equipment, and may also offer other optional pylons and towers intended to be used to attach rope for skiing, wakeboarding and surfing.
+Note that tow ropes should never be attached to anything but the approved transom tow hook, pylon or tower.
 Care should also be taken by all on board to pay attention to the tow rope because it can snap back and hit people on-board when a skier or wakeboarder lets go of it.
-Usually, rope simply skips along the water surface behind the boat, but it can become airborne, especially if it was taut prior to release.
+Usually, the rope simply skips along the water surface behind the boat, but it can become airborne, especially if it was taut prior to release.

 Ski/wakeboard rope should never be attached to anything but approved pylons and towers because it may otherwise break free or cause other items to break under load.
-People onboard, as well as skiers and/or wake boarders could be injured.
+People on board, as well as skiers and/or wake boarders could be injured.
 Also, operators and passengers should always pay attention to the tow rope when the boat is underway because tow ropes can snap back into the boat, which could result in injury.